robertsonics/DaisyExamples/rogue/README.md

-As service to the Daisy community, I'm providing a board support package for the Electro-Smith toolchain and libDaisy to enable you to write your own firmware for the Daisy Rogue board, as well as to offer a TDM implementation for the PCM1682 multi-channel audio DAC for those wanting to design their own hardware.
+As service to the Daisy community, I'm providing a board support package for the Electro-Smith toolchain and libDaisy to enable you to write your own firmware for the Daisy Rogue board, as well as providing a TDM implementation for the PCM1682 multi-channel audio DAC for those wanting to design their own hardware.

 This is a work in progress.
-I am currently providing two example applications:
+There are currently two simple example applications:

-**SamplePlayer** - is an example that loads ten .wav files from the microSD card, named "sampleX.wav" where X is 1 - 10, into SDRAM.
-MIDI Note events will play each sample out the corresponding output channel.
-This example demonstrates reading from the microSD card, MIDI input and routing audio via the TDM audio output buffer.
+**SamplePlayer** - This example loads ten .wav files from the microSD card into SDRAM.
+A range of MIDI Note events will play each sample through the corresponding output channel.
+It demonstrates reading from the microSD card, MIDI input and routing audio to specific channes via the TDM audio output buffer.

+Audio files should be named "sample1.wav" through "sample10.wav" and can be either 16-bit fixed or 32-bit float, 48kHz, mono wav files.
+If the files are longer than 8 seconds, the data will be truncated.
+The first MIDI note of the range is note number 48, but this can be easily changed.

+This app could be the basis for a 10-output drum module.
+Next steps would be to allow velocity to control volume and/or sample selection.

-**TriggerOsc** - is an example that shows how to use the 8 trigger inputs to send send oscillator data to different outputs.
+**TriggerOsc** - This simple example shows how to use the 8 trigger inputs to send send oscillator data to different outputs.
+Each trigger will output an A440 sine wave to the corresponding output.
+Multiple triggers can be activated at the same time.

 A schematic for the Daisy Rogue PCB can be found at the bottom of this page:

 [https://www.robertsonics.com/rogue-wav]

+**ToDo**

+The Daisy Rogue's TDM audio buffer is currently hardcoded with a block size of 64 samples, which means approximately 1ms of latency.
+The SAI2 TDM implementation is currently in the board support source file and should be rolled into the sai module of libdaisy, at which time things like blocksize can be made adjustable.

+The Seed's stereo input/output channels (SAI1) are synchronized to the Rogue's 8 TDM channels (SAI2) by virtue of the fact that they run off the same CPU clocks, but they are currently not started simultaneously.
+More work needs to be done to see if/how audio input from SAI1 can be cleanly sent to SAI2 output channels.
+An interesting application example would be a 10-channel panner, where for example, mono input from channel 1 could be dyncamically panned around 8 or 10 output channels under MIDI control.